1fish2/BBQTimer/README.md

 ## Media Asset Sources
-Notification sound composed from sampled cowbell sounds which are used by permission from Phil Burk, Copyright (c) 2014 Mobileer Inc.
+Notification sound composed of sampled cowbell sounds which are used by permission from Phil Burk, Copyright © 2014 Mobileer Inc.

 ## Keywords